Scinawa/CH-DAP/README.md

-accounts
+CodeHistory-DAP:Download accounts in perl:

 ========

-A funny website left a page for extracting funny information.
-LOL
+I found this funny website which allowed me to download many nice account data.
+This code is dated around 2010 <3